ghosert/VimProject/note-taking/zybuluo-improvement.md

 ## TODO Tasks

+- [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] dockerize the entirement runtime env to docker based on Ubuntu 22.04, handle [[#Fix Plan for Zybuluo]] below and unify them in a single doc somewhere.
 - [ ] Move productproject from bitbucket to github
 - [ ] sync ./note-taking to zybuluo.com